 Australian honeymoon destinations

 Kangaroo Island, off the mainland of South Australia, is one of the most romantic Australian getaways.
-Over a third of the island is a protected reserve and it’s home to a number of native wildlife like kangaroos, sea lions and koalas.
-The secluded nature of the island as well as its idyllic beaches and coastline, make it one of the best honeymoon spots in Australia.
+Over a third of the island is a protected reserve, and it’s home to a number of native wildlife like kangaroos, sea lions, koalas, and abundant wildlife.

 Australian honeymoon destinations